abhirajbhattashali/abhirajbhattashali/README.md

 </p>

 Welcome to my GitHub repository!
-This is the README file that provides an overview of my skills and projects as a Developer.
+This is the README file that provides an overview of my skills and projects as a Software Developer.
 Please feel free to explore the repositories and contact me if you have any questions or collaboration opportunities.

 ## Skills